sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 # 8 Scalability

 # 9 Unit Test
-Testing of the configuration changes is manual and BGP configurations present in CONFIG_DB are converted to FRR configurations using config gen utility with help of Jinja template.
+Testing of the configuration changes are automated i.e all the config DB changes for BGP fields will be checked against FRR BGP commands and BGP configurations present in CONFIG_DB are converted to FRR configurations using config gen utility with help of Jinja template during configuration restore.
 # 10 Appendix